-Can I leave something cooking with a Crock Pot or slow cooker and leave the home?
+Can I leave something cooking in a slow cooker and leave it alone?

 Slow cooking with a Crock Pot and how they work

 Are you a busy person that doesn't have a lot of time to cook in the evenings but would still love to eat healthy, hearty and delicious meals?
 A Crock Pot slow cooker is a great solution.

 I must admit I was a little slow to find out about these, (no pun intended) but I bought one last month and have been so impressed.
 So I'll start by explaining why I love it so much and how it could improve your life.

 A Crock Pot is a slow cooker that plugs into a normal wall socket.
 You put your food in, whether it be ingredients for a casserole, a whole chicken or hundreds of other meal ideas.
 Now, this is where the magic part really comes into play.
 You could never safely put a chicken in the oven, or leave a pot bubbling on the stove and go out for the day.
 However, with a Crock Pot, you can do just this.
 You can vary the cooking temperatures from low, high or warm.
 Just add your ingredients with some water or stock and safely leave the house without worrying.
 You will come home to find that because your meat has been slow cooked it will be so tender, succulent and moist and fall off the bone.
 The veg, however, does not seem to go mushy.

 So if you are a busy parent, who has to drop the kids off to school and have the usual 1001 and one things to do during the day, or you have to go to work and won't have time to cook these kinds of meals when you get home, here you have the solution.